-The purpose of the appraisals of business personal property was to estimate market value on January 1 of 2017 as previously defined in the introduction.
+The purpose of the appraisals of business personal property was to estimate market value on January 1 of 2018 as previously stated in the introduction.
 A separate definition of market value for inventory is found in the Texas Property Tax Code Sec.
 23.12(a) "...the market value of inventory is the price for which it would sell as a unit to a purchaser who would continue the business."
 The Texas Property Tax Code sets forth three ways in which inventory may be valued if the requirements are met:

 - 1. Sec 23.12(f) allows some inventories to qualify for appraisal as of September 1 of the year before January 1 of the taxable year. - 2.
-Sec 23.121, 23.127, 23.1241 and 23.12D dictate that dealers in new and used vehicles, vessels, outboard motors and trailers, manufactured housing, and heavy equipment be valued differently.
-(Jurisdictional exception to Standard Rule 6-3(b)7(c)).
+Sec 23.121, 23.127, 23.1241 and 23.124 dictate that dealers in new and used vehicles, vessels, outboard motors and trailers, manufactured housing, and heavy equipment be valued differently.
+(Jurisdictional exception to Standard Rule 5-6.